Representation Theoretic Patterns in Multi-Frequency Class Averaging for Three-Dimensional Cryo-Electron Microscopy: Interpretation of the Theoretical Results for Multi-Frequency Class Averaging

-which provides justification for the admissibility of the MFCA algorithm.
-In fact, Theorem~\ref{thm:inner-product} tells us that the affinity measure $G_{ij}^{\left( k \right)}$ defined in \eqref{eq:affinity-freq-k} coincides precisely with the cosine value for the angle between the two viewing directions in the noiseless regime.
-As $k$ increases, the spectral gap of $H^{\left( k \right)}$ also increases, which by the $\ell_{\infty}$-norm perturbation analysis of eigenvectors (see e.g. \cite[Theorem~2.1]{AFWZ2017}) implies the increased accuracy of the approximation
+This relation is demonstrated in the top rows of Figures~\ref{fig:prob_emb_scatter} and~\ref{fig:cryo_scatter}.
+In fact, Theorem~\ref{thm:inner-product} tells us that the affinity measure $S_{ij}^{\left( k \right)}$ defined in \eqref{eq:affinity-freq-k} coincides with the cosine value for the angle between the two viewing directions in the noiseless regime.
+The form of the approximation identity \eqref{eq:approx-identity} also suggests avoiding directly taking the $k$th root of the correlation between $\Psi^{\left( k \right)}\left( I_i \right)$ and $\Psi^{\left( k \right)}\left( I_j \right)$ as in \eqref{eq:affinity-freq-k} and \eqref{eq:all-frequency-affinity} since this approach loses control of the numerical relative error when $A^{(k)}_{ij}$ is close to 0.
+In contrast, it is advantageous to use the multiplicative forms \eqref{eq:affinity-freq-k-prac} and \eqref{eq:all-frequency-affinity-prac} which do not worsen the relative error.
+The logarithm of the combined affinity $A^\text{All}$ has the following relation with the viewing angles,